Mhamuda/Git_-_Github_Practice/README.md

 ```
 git remote add name REMOTE_URL
 ```
-name = origin or others
+Here, name can be origin or other name.

 ### Clone a repository
 ```